Design, build, and code in a fast, highly integrated environment.

 Programming

-Dragon FLL teams use block coding to drive their robots, some teams also begin experimenting with Python since native support was added.
+FLL teams use block coding to control their robots.
 Students gain a solid understanding of the basics of computer programming and with the support of their coaches and mentors have the opportunity to expand their knowledge in a fun rewarding environment.

 More Than Robots